melizalab/cr-pr-adults/README.md

 ## Electrophysiology

+### Initial preprocessing

 1. `scripts/unit_waveforms.py -o build inputs/all_units.tbl` to classify units as narrow or wide-spiking.
 Outputs mean spike waveforms to `build/mean_spike_waveforms.csv` and classifications to `build/mean_spike_features.csv`.
 2. `batch/motif_rates.sh < inputs/all_units.tbl` to compute average firing rates for each motif in the stimulus set.
 Outputs to `build/*_rates.csv` files.
 3. `batch/motif_discrim.sh < inputs/all_units.tbl` to compute auditory responsiveness.
 This can (should) be run on rivanna using `batch/motif_discrim.slurm`.
 See `docs/rivanna.md` for notes about setting this up.
 4. `batch/pairwise_correlations.sh < inputs/recording_metadata.csv`

+### Single-Unit Analysis

+1. `notebooks/spike-waveforms-figure.ipynb` generates Figure 2B.
+2. `notebooks/motif-resp-example-figure.ipynb` generates Figure 2C (example raster plots) and Figure 5A-C (example discriminability and selectivity plots).
+3. `notebooks/single-unit-analysis.ipynb` will run a GLM for each unit to determine how many motifs evoke significant responses and generates the summary panels in Figures 3 and 5.
+It also generates the `build/cr_units.txt` and `build/pr_units.txt` control files used by the decoder.
+4. `notebooks/pairwise-corr.ipynb` generates panels for Figure 4.

+### Decoder Analysis

+Individual decoder models can be fit using `scripts/decoder.py`.
+For example, `venv/bin/python scripts/decoder.py -o build build/cr_units.txt` will load the data for all the CR units, compute average firing rates and delay-embed them, use cross-validation to determine the optimal ridge regression penalty hyperparameter, and then do train/test splits for each motif to compute predictions from the responses to clean and noise-embedded stimuli.

+The full analysis (Figure 6C) requires doing this multiple times for subsamples CR and PR populations, so it should be run on an HPC cluster (see `docs/rivanna.md` for how we do this at UVA)

+1. The first step is to generate a table of jobs to run. `venv/bin/python scripts/make_decoder_tasks.py > inputs/decoder_tasks.txt` will read in `build/cr_units.txt` and `build/pr_units.txt` and make this table, with 100 replicates for 15 different ensemble sizes.
+2. On your HPC cluster, run `sbatch batch/decoder.slurm`
+3. Collate the CSV outputs into a single file: `awk 'FNR==1 && NR!=1{next;}{print}' build/*_model.csv  > build/decoder_predictions.csv`
+4. `notebooks/decoder-summary.ipynb` generates

 ### Optional/Deprecated